-If you are looking for commercial litigation Washington, DC business owners depend on, you may want to speak to a lawyer from Brown Kiely LLP.
-Our firm has years of experience helping companies with various commercial litigation issues, like partnership disputes and shareholder issues.
+Our lawyers for commercial litigation in Washington, DC from Brown Kiely, LLP have years of experience helping companies with various commercial litigation issues, like partnership disputes and shareholder issues.
 When you set up a consultation with a lawyer from our firm, we may ask you several questions to better understand your case and then determine the best way to proceed.

 Common Types of Commercial Litigation Issues

 No matter what type of business you own, there may come a time when another person or entity threatens your company’s reputation or finances.
 Dealing with a situation like this is never pleasant and may require professional assistance.
 The lawyers at Brown Kiely LLP may help protect your rights and build a strong case against the defendant.
-Let’s take a look at the common types of commercial litigation in Washington, DC:
+Let’s take a look at the common types of commercial litigation:

-Breach of Contract: If a person or business signs a contract with your company but fails to fulfill certain obligations of that contract, you may have a right to initiate commercial litigation Washington, DC businesses pursue and bring forward a lawsuit.
+If a person or business signs a contract with your company but fails to fulfill certain obligations of that contract, you may have a right to initiate commercial litigation and bring forward a lawsuit.
 A lawyer may help you recover damages from a breach of contract, like nominal and punitive damages.
-Washington, DC commercial litigation may include disputes over contracts regarding the sale of goods, service contracts, and distribution contracts.
+Commercial litigation may include disputes over contracts regarding the sale of goods, service contracts, and distribution contracts.
 Whatever type of contract dispute your company is facing, the legal team of Brown Kiely LLP may be able to help.

-Trade Secret Disputes: A trade secret can be very valuable to a business because not many people know about it and it may provide an advantage over competition.
+A trade secret can be very valuable to a business because not many people know about it and it may provide an advantage over competition.
 However, if a trade secret is stolen by a person or another company, it may cost the business a lot of money.
-That is why commercial litigation Washington, DC counts on could become necessary.
+That is why commercial litigation with assistance from a lawyer could become necessary.
 If your company’s trade secret was stolen, an experienced lawyer may help you recover economic damages.

-Business Fraud: There are several areas where a business can be vulnerable to fraud.
-If this happens to your company, it may become necessary to initiate commercial litigation Washington, DC clients depend on.
+There are several areas where a business can be vulnerable to fraud.
+If this happens to your company, it may become necessary to initiate commercial litigation.
 Business fraud occurs whenever an individual or other entity uses deceit to gain something of value from a business.
 This can be done by intentional misrepresentation, omission of facts, or creating a fraudulent promissory.

-Unfair Competition: It is not uncommon in the corporate world to discover that a competitor has engaged in misleading or fraudulent business practices in order to steal your customers and/or drive you out of business.
-Commercial litigation Washington, DC provides may stop the activity and hold the competitor liable for any damages they may have caused your company.
-Some of the more frequent methods of unfair competition are false advertising, deceptive business practices, and violation of confidentiality or noncompete contracts.
+It is not uncommon in the corporate world to discover that a competitor has engaged in misleading or fraudulent business practices in order to steal your customers and/or drive you out of business.
+Commercial litigation lawyers may stop the activity and hold the competitor liable for any damages they may have caused your company.
+Some of the more frequent methods of unfair competition are false advertising, deceptive business practices, and violation of confidentiality or non compete contracts.
 A competitor might even attempt to steal a company’s intellectual property and market it under its own business name.

-Employment Law: The majority of companies have employees and there are circumstances where commercial litigation Washington, DC business owners trust is called for.
-Some of the most common employment commercial litigation in Washington, DC includes employment contracts claims, wage dispute claims, discrimination claims, and wrongful discharge claims.
+The majority of companies have employees and there are circumstances where assistance from our Washington, DC commercial litigation lawyers is called for.
+Some of the most common employment litigation issues include employment contracts claims, wage dispute claims, discrimination claims, and wrongful discharge claims.